 Regular train services run from Cardiff Central train station to Bath Spa, with an average journey time of around 65 minutes.
 However, please be aware that there are major network railway works are being carried out on the Severn Tunnel over the first two weekends of this year’s Christmas Market.
 Whilst rail replacement services will be in operation we would suggest a pre booked coach trip as an alternative.

 If you travel to Bath by train you can take advantage of Great Western Railway’s 2 for 1 offers at top Bath attractions and restaurants.

 Travelling by Bus

 Several bus operators provide services in and around Bath.
-First West of England is the largest and operates from the bus station in Dorchester Street, adjacent to Bath Spa train station.
+First West of England is the largest, operating from the bus station in Dorchester Street, by Bath Spa train station.

 Travelling around Bath by bus is easy with a number of routes from the centre to the city’s outer areas.
 Money saving deals on First bus services such as the FirstDay ticket offers unlimited travel in Bath Inner Zone for £4 adult, £2.80 16-21 year old or students in full time education (proof of age such as photo ID or college/university photo ID is required to obtain the discount) and £2 for children aged 5-15.